5 Questions Ahead Of The Pence-Harris Vice Presidential Debate

 One way Pence has signaled pretty loudly that he will go after Harris is painting her as tied to the "radical left," someone who will try to drag Biden further than his public statements are leading on.

 "As you all know, Joe Biden and the Democratic Party have been overtaken by the radical left," Pence told a crowd in Mesa, Ariz., after Harris was named Biden's running mate.
-"So given their promises of higher taxes, open borders, socialized medicine, and abortion on demand, it's no surprise that he chose Sen. Harris.
-You all might like to know that the vice-presidential debate is on Oct.
+"So given their promises of higher taxes, open borders, socialized medicine and abortion on demand, it's no surprise that he chose Sen. Harris.
+You all might like to know that the vice presidential debate is on Oct.
 7 in Utah."

 The next day, Pence said this on Fox News: "I can't wait to get to Salt Lake City and be on the stage with her, to compare Joe Biden's nearly 50 years in public life — the agenda of the radical left, the agenda that she's embraced throughout her political career — with the results of this president and this administration."